Old city of Damascus: Hammams

 The presence of public baths (ḥammāms) in Damascus started during the Umayyad era, while some historians date them back to the Roman era.
 The Damascene baths were mentioned by a number of Damascus historians, such as Ibn 'Asakir (1106–1175 AD) in his famous book "The History of Damascus".
-In his book, Ibn 'Asakir named 77 of baths working at that time within the city.
-The historian Ibn Shaddad counted 114 baths located in Damascus in 1250 AD.
+There, Ibn 'Asakir named 77 hammams working at that time in the city.
+The historian Ibn Shaddad counted 114 baths in Damascus in 1250 AD.